johnsusek/fluxus/README.md

 ## Feedback

-Please take a look through the source and file an issue if you spot a bug or see a better way to do something.
+Please file an issue if you spot a bug or think of a better way to do something.

+Follow me on twitter [@jsusek](https://twitter.com/jsusek) for random thoughts on SwiftUI.

 ## Other SwiftUI Flux implementations
 * https://github.com/Dimillian/SwiftUIDemo